-600.3 - Phase C Checklist for the Owner
+600.3 - Phase C Checklist for the University Department Representative

-This checklist is to be used by the Owner during Phase C of the Project.
+This checklist is to be used by the University Department Representative during Phase C of the Project.

-Instructions: At the time of the Phase C submittal, the Owner representative will mark the box below indicating completion of each action in accordance with the requirements in the Procedures Manual (including applicable laws, regulations, and requirements) or that the action is not applicable to the Project.
+Instructions: At the time of the Phase C submittal, the University Department representative will mark the box below indicating completion of each action in accordance with the requirements in the EKU DFMS Procedures Manual (including applicable laws, regulations, and requirements) or that the action is not applicable to the Project.

 Project Administration: